Boxing star Canelo Alvarez enrolls in college amid injury layoff

 Alvarez, 35, made the announcement on his Instagram page with a post showing him at school with the caption "It's never too late to start.
 First day of school."

-Although he's been incredibly successful with enough money to take care of several generations of the Alvarez family, Canelo appears to be planning for his future.
+Although he's been incredibly successful with enough money to take care of several generations of the Alvarez family, he appears to be planning for his future.